peachjelly13/Connecting_backend_to_frontend/README.md

-Code To  Connect Backend To Frontend
+- Code To  Connect Backend To Frontend
-Steps To Connect Backend To Frontend:
+- Steps To Connect Backend To Frontend
+- This is a very simple procedure to connect backend to frontend using axios